 - Patient experience: Measures show how recently discharged patients responded to a national survey about their hospital experience.

 - Effectiveness of care: Measures show how often hospitals provide care based on clinical guidelines and best practices that results in the best outcomes for people with certain conditions.

 - Timeliness of care: Measures show how quickly hospitals give recommended care for people with certain conditions.

 - Efficient use of medical imaging: Measures show how often a hospital provides people specific tests, such as MRI’s or CT Scans, that create images of parts of the body to screen for or diagnose medical conditions under circumstances where they may not be medically necessary.

 Hospitals get an overall rating between 1 to 5 stars.
 Measures used to calculate the overall hospital quality star rating are based on clinical guidelines and have undergone full scientific review and testing.
 In general, hospitals with higher ratings (4 or 5 stars) performed better on quality measures compared to other hospitals.
 Hospitals with lower ratings (1 or 2 stars) didn’t perform as well on measures compared to other hospitals.
-An explanation for how this overall rating was developed, and a snapshot of hospital performance, can be found here.

 The overall star rating is just one resource you can use when choosing a hospital.
 In addition to the overall hospital quality star rating, you can look at a hospital’s performance for each individual measure to better understand the specifics of that hospital’s quality of care.